Do Money Trees Like Coffee Grounds? (+How To Use It Correctly)

 Since you cannot add coffee grounds directly to your money tree, you can make a liquid fertilizer out of it and then give it to your money tree.

 It is easy to make a liquid fertilizer.
-All your need is water and coffee grounds.
+All you need is water and coffee grounds.
 First, take a container and fill it with water.
-Next, ad coffee grounds to it and let it soak for one or two weeks.
+Next, add coffee grounds and let it soak for one or two weeks.
 Consider stirring it every few days.

 The coffee will start to break down after a few days.
 Once the coffee grounds break down, the nutrients get mixed in the water.

-After this, you need to strain the water and then give it to your money tree.
+After this, you must strain the water and give it to your money tree.

 However, you should not do this too often as it can burn the roots of the money tree.

-If your money tree responds well to the liquid fertilizer you applied, you can do this every few days to give a boost to your plant.
+If your money tree responds well to the liquid fertilizer you applied, you can do this every few days to boost your plant.

 If you see signs of any problem, coffee grounds might not be suitable for your money tree, and you should stop using them altogether.